Replica Symmetry Breaking without Replicas: Acknowledgments

 \section{Acknowledgments}

-I wish to thank Amin Coja-Oghlan for explaining the ideas presented in\cite{ACO-1}, and their connection with Graph Theory and Replica Symmetry Breaking.
-I also wish to thank Giorgio Parisi, Francesco Guerra, Pietro Caputo, Nicola Kistler, Pan Liming, Francesco Concetti and Riccardo Balzan for interesting discussions and suggestions, and the anonymous Referee for his question on the Doob martingale.

-The research leading to these results has received funding from the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013) / ERC Grant Agreement n.
-278857–PTCC and the European Union’s Horizon 2020 research and innovation programme (grant agreement No {[}694925{]}).
+I wish to thank Amin Coja-Oghlan (Goethe University, Frankfurt) for explaining the ideas presented in \cite{ACO-1}, and their connection with Graph Theory and Replica Symmetry Breaking.
+I also wish to thank Giorgio Parisi, Fran\-ce\-sco Guerra, Pie\-tro Caputo, Gioia Pica, Nicola Kistler, Demian Battaglia, Pan Liming, Fran\-ce\-sco Concetti and Riccardo Balzan for interesting discussions and suggestions.
+This project has received funding from the European Research Council (ERC) under the European Union’s Seventh Framework Programme (grant agreement No {[}278857{]}) and the European Union’s Horizon 2020 research and innovation programme (grant agreement No {[}694925{]}).